top of page

 Instead of blindly adopting data contracts as the future of data mesh and data products, organizations should learn from the past and focus on modern alternatives that enable both control and agility.

-Join the Data Conversation,
+Join the data conversation,

 Cameron Price.

-Gartner.
+1. Gartner.
 (2003).
-Gartner Says 70 Percent of Enterprise Application Integration Projects Fail.
-Retrieved from https://www.gartner.com/en/newsroom/press-releases/2003-01-14-gartner-says-70-percent-of-enterprise-application-integration-projects-fail
+70 Percent of EAI Projects Fail.
+Link

-Moses, B. (n.d.).
-Data Quality Is a Process, Not a Project.
-Retrieved from https://www.montecarlodata.com/blog/data-quality-is-a-process-not-a-project/
+3. Monte Carlo.
+(2023).
+Data Quality is a Process, Not a Project.
+Link

-McKinsey & Company.
+4. McKinsey & Company.
 (2024).
-The Data-Driven Enterprise of 2025.
-Retrieved from https://www.mckinsey.com/capabilities/mckinsey-digital/our-insights/the-data-driven-enterprise-of-2025
+The Data Driven Enterprise of 2025.
+Link

-Deloitte.
+5. Deloitte.
 (2023).
 Tech Trends 2023: Data Governance.
-Retrieved from https://www2.deloitte.com/us/en/insights/focus/tech-trends/2023/data-governance.html
+Link

-IBM. (n.d.).
+6. IBM. (n.d.).
 Data Governance Whitepaper.
-Retrieved from https://www.ibm.com/downloads/cas/EPYWX1EM
+Link

-Dehghani, Z. (2022).
-Data Mesh: Delivering Data-Driven Value at Scale.
-O'Reilly Media.
+7. Dehghani, Z. (2022).
+Data Mesh: Delivering Data Driven Value at Scale.
+O’Reilly Media

 Comments